Göttingen Graduate Center for Neurosciences, Biophysics, and Molecular Biosciences

 The faculty of GGNB comprises world-class scientists as documented by many outstanding scientific contributions in high-impact journals and by prestigious awards and prizes.
-For instance, the faculty includes two Nobel laureates, twelve recipients of the Leibniz Prize, and two recipients of the German Future Prize.
+For instance, the faculty includes two Nobel laureates, thirteen recipients of the Leibniz Prize, and two recipients of the German Future Prize.
 However, the scientific strength of the school not only rests on the contributions of outstanding individuals but also on an intensive collaboration between the participating institutions.

 In 2007 and 2012, GGNB was successful in its bid for funding in the Excellence Initiative by the German Federal and State Government to promote science and research at German universities.